Everything You Need to Know

 Chromaluxe Metal Prints

 The ChromaLuxe white metal aluminum panel is my metal print of choice after experimenting with several print labs and types of aluminum metal.
 The ChromaLuxe prints have an additional vibrancy and contrast that is unmatched, while maintaining the true tonal range of the image.
 ChromaLuxe prints also appear to better at true color representation which can be an issue with some metal prints.
 The process of printing directly on metal with a heat press can lead to minor color changes, especially greens.
 It is the primary reason why metal prints are considered a minor step down from the acrylics.
 Metal prints are best suited for environments where reflections and glare are not an issue.
 This is a very important consideration when choosing your print medium.

 All my Chromaluxe metal prints include a black powdered aluminum extrusion frame for a true professional finish.
 These frames are undersized by 2 inches around the edges of the print and come with an aluminum "Z-clip" for wall mounting.
 This extrusion frame allows the metal print to extend out from the wall and provides an even more attractive presence in any room.

 Fuji Crystal Archive Paper Prints

 The traditional photo prints on paper have largely given ground to the higher quality and more visually stunning acrylic and metal prints for understandable reasons.
-However, paper prints still have a huge place in the market.
-My choice for paper prints are the Fujicolor Crystal Archive Prints.
+However, paper prints still have a huge place in the art market.
+My choice for paper prints is the Fujicolor Crystal Archive Prints.
 These prints will last for decades.
 This HD photo paper uses a polyester-based silver-halide material optimized for professional galley-level displays.
 This paper excels in rich colors and has and underlying warmer base tone, perfect for most nature photography.
 These paper prints have a high-gloss finish, offers sharp detail, high intensity colors, and a distinctive appearance that gives it a luxury feel.